mattkerbyy/Chase-the-Pop/README.md

 ## Why I Made This

-I built **Chase the Pop** to improve my frontend skills with Next.js, Tailwind CSS, and Shadcn UI and to create a simple, attractive place to showcase and sell my collectibles.
+I built **Chase the Pop** to improve my frontend skills with Next.js, Tailwind CSS, Shadcn UI, and Framer Motion and to create a simple, attractive place to showcase and sell my collectibles.

 ---